 Even if you succeed to move customers to the checkout page, there’s a bigger resistance to overcome.
 High shipping costs, lack of payment options, inadequate return policy, refund hassles, security while making payment…anything from these can piss off customers.

 Missing offers / irrelevant offers

 Five proven ways to reduce WooCommerce cart abandonment

-Based on what you sell, who is your target audience, how much you are willing to offer…you need to design your sales funnel and the checkout process.
+According to what you offer, who your target audience is, and how much you are willing to offer, you should design your sales funnel and checkout process.

 So, how do you tackle the above seven cart abandonment factors?
-What you can do on your WooCommerce store quickly to stop abandonment in the first place?
+Are there any actions you can take on your WooCommerce store to stop abandonment quickly from happening in the first place?
 Let’s see below.